 Early Warning System: Apple May Make Your Business Redundant!

-Companies that have followed my advice have a number of ways to be complimentary to what Apple will be doing.
+Companies that have followed my advice have a number of ways to be complementary to what Apple will be doing.
 This movement by Apple will render redundant and perhaps irrelevant quite a number of products.
 The timing of this patent may indicate an iOS release in the next 6-8 months.
-If this is the case it will have a huge impact on potential IPOs and the stock of existing public companies.
+If this is the case, it will have a huge impact on potential IPOs and the stock of existing public companies.

 This single Apple patent application should serve as an early warning system to dozens of startups and legacy companies including:

 About 95% of Apple hardware patents become part of future Apple products.
 About 75% of Apple software patents become a part of future Apple products.
 These are very high odds Apple will apply many of the embodiments presented in this landmark patent application.

 This is a very deep read and I cannot cover all of the large implications it presents to the companies I mentioned above.
 There are also some unclear directions that Apple has presented. which I will cover in future postings.
 I do suggest that anyone interested read my thesis why on July 19, 2013, Apple acquired Locationary, the largest collection of location experts in the world.
 Furthermore, anyone who has products in the payments space or is hoping to present products in the payments space should consider consulting experts with empirical praxis about how Apple retail payments will work.
 It is abundantly clear that this patent application will directly affect any restaurant POS system and payment system..

 Finally, this patent is unusual in that there is a single inventor, long-time Apple engineer Sarin S. Mehta.
 We will be seeing much more from this really creative inventor.